John Inge: Other work

 Inge has led numerous groups to Africa, India, South America, Russia and the Holy Land.
 Whilst vice dean of Ely Cathedral he established a link between Ely and the Anglican cathedral of Christ Church, Zanzibar and is active in Worcester diocesan links with the Morogoro diocese in the Anglican Church of Tanzania and the Anglican diocese of Peru.
-He is a longstanding supporter of the World Development Movement, which campaigns for justice and development in the Global South, and of Amnesty International.
+He is a longstanding supporter of the World Development Movement, which campaigns for justice and development in the Global South.

 Inge was introduced in the House of Lords on 25 June 2012 and made his maiden speech three days later on 28 June.
-He joined his first cousin in the Upper House, Peter, Field Marshall Lord Inge, a former Chief of the Defence Staff.
+He joined his first cousin in the Upper House, Field Marshal The Lord Inge, a former Chief of the Defence Staff.
 On 15 February 2013 it was announced that he had been appointed to the office of Lord High Almoner, a post in the royal household.
+He took part in the Royal Procession at the 2023 Coronation.

 Views

 In November 2022, he published a letter alongside his suffragan bishop, Martin Gorick, that stated "the time has come for the Church to celebrate and honour same sex relations" and supported the introduction of same-sex marriage in the Church of England.
+He later published a detailed letter explaining his view.

+In November 2023, he was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".

 Personal life

 Inge was married to Denise; she died from cancer on April 20, 2014, at the age of 51.
-Together they had two daughters.
-He remarried in January 2018 to Helen.
+Together they had two children.
+He remarried in January 2018 to H-J Colston, a China Expert, who runs an educational charity, ‘Engage with China’.
+Through his second marriage, he has two step-children.

+He is a Vice President of the National Churches Trust.

 Honours

 Inge was awarded an honorary DLitt from the University of Worcester in 2011.
+In 2024, he was awarded the Lanfranc Award for Education and Scholarship by the Archbishop of Canterbury.

+On 13 November 2024, on his retirement as Lord High Almoner, the King invested Inge with the insignia of a Knight Commander of the Royal Victorian Order (KCVO).